jnidzwetzki/pg-lock-tracer/README.md

  <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" />
 </a>

-This project provides a few BPF (_Berkeley Packet Filter_) based tools to trace locks in PostgreSQL.
+This project provides a few tools to trace and analyze locks in PostgreSQL:

 * `pg_lock_tracer` - is a lock tracer for PostgreSQL.
 * `pg_lw_lock_tracer` -  is a tracer for PostgreSQL lightweight locks (LWLocks).
 * `animate_lock_graph` - creates animated locks graphs based on the `pg_lock_tracer` output.

-__Note:__ At the moment, PostgreSQL 14 and 15 are supported (see additional information below).
+__Note:__ Most of these tools are using the BPF (_Berkeley Packet Filter_) to observe a PostgreSQL process.
+At the moment, PostgreSQL 14 and 15 are supported (see additional information below).

 # pg_lock_tracer
 `pg_lock_tracer` can be used to attach to a running PostgreSQL process  (using _UProbes_).
 Afterward, `pg_lock_tracer` shows all taken locks by PostgreSQL.
 The tool is useful for debugging locking problems within PostgreSQL or PostgreSQL extensions.